 Fig. 11 reports the SEU cross section of the ESA monitor measured as a function of the proton energy at Quirónsalud (2.5, 6, 9, 20, 50, 100, 150, 226 MeV) in comparison with the measurements performed at PSI.
 The data collected in both facilities fall on the same trend line.
 Fig. 12 reports the SEU cross section at the same energies for the commercial ISSI SRAM.
 In this case, the cross sections are compared with high-energy proton data collected at UMCG and with low-energy proton data collected at RADEF.
 At high proton energies, the Quirónsalud measurements match very well with the measurements done at UMCG, while at lower proton energies, discrepancies are observed with respect to the measurements performed at RADEF.
-These differences are of less than a factor of 2.5 and are likely due to the energy degradation that produces a high-energy tail in the beam at Quirónsalud, whereas for the RADEF proton beam those were mono-energetic beams (< 25 keV spread).
-Concerning the commercial Cypress SRAM, whose cross section is depicted in Fig. 13, the agreement is also satisfactory at both high and low energy, with the exception of an outlier.
-Note that the Quirónsalud SEU cross sections are on average 33% lower than those measured elsewhere for the high energies, which indicates that pulsed beam effects, such as burst of bit flips in error, were not observed.
+These differences are of less than a factor of 2.5 and are likely due to the energy degradation that produces a high-energy tail in the beam at Quirónsalud, whereas, for the RADEF proton beam, those were mono-energetic beams (<25-keV spread).
+Concerning the commercial Cypress SRAM, whose cross section is depicted in Fig. 13, the agreement is also satisfactory at both high and low energies, with the exception of an outlier.
+Note that the Quirónsalud SEU cross sections are on average 33% lower than those measured elsewhere for the high energies, which indicates that pulsed beam effects, such as the burst of bit flips in error, were not observed.

-The SEU cross sections measured for the ISSI and Cypress SRAMs at energies below 20 MeV can be compared only against a very few data points measured elsewhere.
+The SEU cross sections measured for the ISSI and Cypress SRAMs at energies below 20 MeV can be compared only against very few data points measured elsewhere.
 Measurements done at 2.5 MeV at Quirónsalud are typically smaller by a factor of 2-2.5 with respect to what was measured elsewhere.
 These same cross sections seem higher than those measured at around 5-6 MeV elsewhere.
 This seems to underline that there may be an effect on the measured cross section caused by the wide spectral distribution of the degraded beams.
-It
+It may be interesting to perform these same measurements in a highly degraded beam from a cyclotron to further enhance this comparison because this degradation technique was previously presented [10] as one that can be very effective at quantifying direct proton ionization phenomena in space when degrading a beam from an initial energy of ~ 70 MeV.